timofurrer/go-gitlab/README.md

 For complete usage of go-gitlab, see the full [package docs](https://godoc.org/gitlab.com/gitlab-org/client-go).

-## ToDo

-- The biggest thing this package still needs is tests :disappointed:

 ## Issues

 - If you have an issue: report it on the [issue tracker](https://gitlab.com/gitlab-org/client-go/issues)